 I am a member of the Wyndham Hobson’s Bay Lutheran Church and worship at St Phillips Lutheran Church here on the grounds of the College.
 I also lead the church youth group every second Friday during school terms, which is a whole lot of fun!
 I was baptised and confirmed in the Lutheran Church at Hamilton.

-It is an honour and a blessing to be appointed to the College Board and as the Chairman I will continue to do my very best to ensure the College continues to grow students academically, while also helping them develop good values and a sense of community, under the leadership of our Lord and Saviour Jesus Christ.
+It is an honour and a blessing to be appointed to the College Board and as the Vice Chairman I will continue to do my very best to ensure the College continues to grow students academically, while also helping them develop good values and a sense of community, under the leadership of our Lord and Saviour Jesus Christ.